CircuitSpells/Notes/Kubernetes.md

 if the above sc is in the cluster, and the above ps-scpod.yml file is deployed, a pv resource will be created automatically.

+note that if two containers share the same volume, then their mountPaths point to the same file system even if the mountPaths are different.

 inspect the pod:

 ```